chardma3/Best-Bars-2021/README.md

 - To then run the repository locally, install the required dependencies from the **requirements.txt** file: ```pip3 install requirements.txt```
 - Run the app from your local IDE using the following command: ```python3 app.py```

+# Testing
+All buttons have been manually tested and function.
+All templates showed errors when run through the html validator.
+The css validator returned an error stating that 4px is not a valid text decoration value.
+I checked on MDN WebDocs and it validated my use.
+It also showed warnings for unknown vendors.
+These we can ignore.

+### Validating code

+* HTML
+code is validated through [W3 validator](https://validator.w3.org/).

+* CSS
+code is validated through [W3 Jigsaw](https://jigsaw.w3.org/css-validator/).

+* JavaScript
+code is validated through [JS Hint](https://jshint.com/).

+* Python
+code is validated through [PEP8](http://pep8online.com/).

 ## Credits